jsenv/jsenv-server/readme.md

 > A service can be described as an async function receiving a request and returning a response or null.

-On a real use case `requestToResponse` needs to be splitted into smaller functions (services) to keep it maintanable. `@jsenv/server` provides an helper for this called `firstService`.
+On a real use case `requestToResponse` needs to be splitted into smaller functions (services) to keep it maintainable. `@jsenv/server` provides an helper for this called `firstService`.
 It is an async function returning the first response produced by a list of async functions called in sequence.

 <details>
   <summary>firstService code example</summary>